Gorgasia preclara

-Gorgasia preclara, the splendid garden eel or orange-barred garden eel, is a species of marine garden eel.
+Gorgasia preclara, the splendid garden eel, orange-banded garden eel, or orange-barred garden eel, is a species of marine garden eel.

 Description

-The splendid garden eel is a medium-sized fish, up to 40 cm maximum length.
+The splendid garden eel is a medium-sized fish, reaching a maximum length up to 40 cm.

 Its body has a circular shape with a diameter of about 10 mm.

 Its body color is yellow to orange with characteristic white bands.

 Distribution and habitat

 Gorgasia preclara is widespread throughout the tropical waters of the Indo-West Pacific area from the Maldives to Indonesian archipelago and the Papua New Guinea and north to Ryukyu, Japanese archipelagos, and south to the Philippines.

 It occurs in sandy areas exposed to currents at depths between 18 and 75 m, but is usually observed at an average depth of 30 m.

 Biology

-The splendid garden eel lives in a buried tube in the sand either alone or in groups ranging anywhere from three to over a thousand eels.
+The splendid garden eel lives in a buried tube in the sand, either alone or in groups ranging anywhere from three to over a thousand eels.

-Typically, only its head and uppermost body protrudes from the sand, and it will retreat entirely if approached by large fish or divers.
+Typically, only its head and uppermost body protrude from the sand, and it will retreat entirely if approached by large fish or divers.
 They feed on drifting plankton.